pallets/flask/docs/tutorial/introduction.rst

 Introducing Flaskr
 ==================

-We will call our blogging application flaskr here, feel free to chose a less web-2.0-ish name ;)  Basically we want it to do the following things:
+We will call our blogging application flaskr here, feel free to choose a less web-2.0-ish name ;)  Basically we want it to do the following things:

 1. let the user sign in and out with credentials specified in the